- Welcometo Cool Energy

 Making Clean Power with Clean Air

-We can turn exhaust into energy.
-Cool Energy is pleased to introduce our novel low-temperature Engine for heat recovery applications.
-The ThermoHeart Engine is an energy efficiency solution that converts operational lower temperature (100°C to 300°C) waste heat into electricity, providing quick payback time and clean electricity.
+We can turn wasted exhaust into energy.
+Cool Energy’s novel ThermoHeart Engine is an energy efficiency solution that converts operational lower temperature (100°C to 300°C) waste heat into electricity, providing quick payback time and clean electricity.
 The ThermoHeart Engine captures waste heat that an industrial process is already emitting, and turns it into clean and renewable electricity.
 Harnessing heat from this previously untapped temperature range opens an entire new set of renewable and alternative opportunities for economical power generation.
 Using Cool Energy’s ThermoHeart Engine improves overall energy and operational efficiency.

 Due to the potentially rapid payback, the initial market application for the ThermoHeart Engine is the recovery of wasted and exhaust heat to produce electricity.
 These Waste Heat Recovery settings including commercial and industrial facilities, remote and military generators, biomass, solar thermal, and geothermal can all benefit from using the ThermoHeart Engine for electricity production.